MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-remove.md

 > [!NOTE]
 > You can find the download links for the resource provider installers in [Deploy the resource provider prerequisites](./azure-stack-sql-resource-provider-deploy.md#prerequisites).

-Removing the SQL resource provider will delete the associated plans and quotas.
+Removing the SQL resource provider will delete the associated plans and quotas managed by operator.
 But it doesn't delete tenant databases from hosting servers.

 ## To remove the SQL resource provider